sergii-nosachenko/weather_app_project/README.md

 ### Main screen

 1. **First run only**.
 Detect current user location on load.
-If error - use default (Kyiv, Ukraine).
+On error - use default (Kyiv, Ukraine).
-2. Get user location from app persistent storage.
+2. Get user location from the app persistent storage.
 On error use case #1.
 3. Screen consists of the next parts:
   - Header:
     - Logo